dawnbreaks/scala-example/README.md

 ========
  * A simple http server based on twitter finagle
  * A simple RESTful redis server base on finagle and rediscala
- * some scala basic feature test codes.
+ * Some scala basic feature test codes: view bound/ context bound /Ordering / Ordered....
  * ...